EXINEF/dva313-group-1-project-teamwork/README.md

 Hit Start to start the emulator.
 Depending on hardware and feature like Hyper-V this process may also take a minute to perform.

-You should now in Visual Studio see the device in the Run dropdown list.
+You should now in Visual Studio see the device in the run dropdown menu.
-Select the desired device and Run.
+Select the desired device and run.

 ![VSRun](https://user-images.githubusercontent.com/58140569/149230484-cbe65b7a-ca65-472c-9f15-2a4393fd85e5.jpg)